 (A) Disability leave benefits are not payable for any disability caused by or resulting from:

-(1) Any injury or illness received in the course of and arising out of any employment covered by any workers' compensation, federal compensation plan, or during any period in which the employee is receiving occupational injury leave, salary continuation, or lost time wages from the bureau of workers' compensation except as outlined in paragraph (A)(1)(a) or (A)(1)(b) of this rule.
+(1) Any injury or illness received in the course of and arising out of any employment covered by any workers' compensation, federal compensation plan, or during any period in which the employee is receiving, or has been approved for occupational injury leave, salary continuation, or lost time wages from the bureau of workers' compensation except as outlined in paragraph (A)(1)(a) or (A)(1)(b) of this rule.